 Exploring the Top Attractions of London's Kew Gardens

-Officially known as the Royal Botanic Gardens, the spectacular 300-acre Kew Gardens is widely considered the world's most important collection of living plants.
-Situated in southwest London on the banks of the River Thames between Kew and Richmond in the county of Surrey, it also serves as an internationally acclaimed botanical research and education institution and employs over 650 staff.
+Officially known as the Royal Botanic Gardens, the spectacular 330-acre Kew Gardens is widely considered the world's most important collection of living plants.
+Situated in southwest London on the banks of the River Thames, between Kew and Richmond in the county of Surrey, it also serves as an internationally acclaimed botanical research and education institution, employing over 650 staff.

 See also: Where to Stay near London's Kew Gardens

 Kew Gardens is home to countless superb collections of plants, each handily contained in well-marked areas.
 Collections include everything from cacti to carnivorous plants, ornamental grasses to orchids, and roses to rhododendrons.
-While many of these collections are found outdoors (Britain's climate is perfect for gardening), there are also many collections to be found in Kew's many unique glasshouses.
+While many of these collections are found outdoors (Britain's climate is perfect for gardening), there are also collections in Kew's many unique glasshouses.

-A relatively new addition to Kew, the spectacularly modern Alpine House reaches a height of 33 ft at its center and was designed specifically for plants capable of surviving at altitudes of up to 7,000 ft.
-Displays are frequently rotated, and include small ferns and lavenders, thymes and tulips, along with lesser-known species including the extremely rare Chilean Blue Crocus, once thought to be extinct.
+A relatively new addition to Kew, the spectacularly modern Alpine House opened in 2006 and reaches a height of 10 meters at its center.
+It was designed specifically for plants capable of surviving at altitudes of up to 2,130 meters.
+Displays are frequently rotated and include small ferns and lavenders, thymes and tulips, along with lesser-known species including the extremely rare Chilean Blue Crocus, once thought to be extinct.

-The stunning Palm House, along with the Temperate House (closed due to restoration until 2018), earned the architect and engineer duo of Decimus Burton and Richard Turner great acclaim at the time of its construction in the mid 19th century.
-The Palm House alone contains an astounding 16,000 panes of glass and many rare species of plant, including the double coconut palm (the plant with the world's largest seed), and a cycad specimen that's been in Kew since 1775.
+The stunning Palm House, along with the recently restored Temperate House, earned the architect and engineer duo of Decimus Burton and Richard Turner great acclaim at the time of its construction in the mid 19th century.
+The Palm House alone contains an astounding 16,000 panes of glass, along with many rare species of plants, including the double coconut palm (the plant with the world's largest seed) and a cycad specimen that's been in Kew since 1775.
 An elevated walkway was added to the structure to allow a bird's-eye view of its trees.

 Princess of Wales Conservatory

 Opened in 1987 by Princess Diana, the Princess of Wales Conservatory is home to 10 unique microclimate zones and includes 1,500 species of tropical orchids and water lilies, including giant Asian specimens.
-Floor-level viewing windows also allow visitors a fascinating look into a variety of fish species, as well as piranha, tree frogs and water dragons.
+Floor-level viewing windows also allow visitors a fascinating look into a variety of fish species, including piranha, along with tree frogs and water dragons.

 The Life of Trees: Explore the Arboretum

-Kew's awesome Arboretum covers much of the property's 300 acres and includes a huge collection of hardy trees.
-Divided into three regions, its sections include the North Arboretum with the original 1759 botanic garden; the West Arboretum with the Lake, Bamboo Garden and Rhododendron Dell; and the South Arboretum with its Berberis Dell and the grounds of Queen Charlotte's Cottage.
+Kew's awesome arboretum covers more than half of the property's 300 acres and includes a huge collection of hardy trees.
+Divided into three regions, its sections include the North Arboretum, with the original 1759 botanic garden; the West Arboretum, with the Lake, Bamboo Garden, and Rhododendron Dell; and the South Arboretum, with its Berberis Dell and the grounds of Queen Charlotte's Cottage.

 The nearly mile-long Holly Walk contains the largest collection of mature hollies in Europe.
 Once a laneway that joined two former estates, this lovely walk includes many original trees planted in 1875.
 While most popular in late autumn, they do bloom with small white flowers in spring.